darshan-k-s/pesticide-sprayer-arm/README.md

 |End Effector      |[End Effector Mount](CustomEndEffector/Drawings/EndEffectorComponentDrawing.pdf) |

 ### Control overview
-- the system uses ROS2 and Arduino to coordinate spraying and leaf-picking operations
+- The system uses ROS2, Python and an Arduino UNO to coordinate spraying and leaf-picking operations.
-- the camera provided detects incoming leaves and classifies them based on ....
-This classification determines the action sequence
+- The camera detects incoming leaves and classifies their condition.
+This classification determines the action sequence: pesticide spraying or vacuum leaf removal.
-- once leaf is detected, controller moves robotic arm to appropriate position using DH parameters
+- Once a leaf is detected, the controller computes the 3D location and sends a motion command to the UR5e using the calibrated DH parameters.
-- if the leaf needs treatment, the system communicated with the Arduino over server/client communication and activates a 12V pump through a MOSFET driver to spray a controlled amount of pesticide.
+- If spraying is required, the ROS2 Node sends a request to the Arduino via a client-server interface, activating a 12V pump through the MOSFET driver to deliver a controlled spray.
-- If the leaf needs to be removed, the arm lowers the vacuum to pick it up and transfer it to the designated bin
+- If the leaf needs removal, the robot positions the vacuum nozzle above the leaf, lowers until contact is made, activates suction, and transfers the leaf to the disposal bin.

 ### Integration details.
+* The end-effector was designed to remain lightweight, minimise inertia and avoid excessive torque at the wrist joints of the UR5e.
+* Mounting geometry aligns with the Provided Mount, ensuring capability with the UR5e arm.
+* Cable routing is kept to the rear side of the tool to avoid entanglement during wrist rotation.
+* Electrical components are positioned to remain within the robot's collision-free zone.
+* The ROS2-Arduino interface allows asynchronous communication, enabling:
+  * Spray duration control
+  * Vacuum on/off control
+* The modular design allows components to be easily swapped without removing the whole end effector.

 ## System Visualisation
 RViz2 is used to visualise the robot, camera data, detected leaves and obstacles, allowing for verification of the perception and manipulation pipeline.
 **Robot Model**